Southern California mudslides: Hundreds still await rescue; 15 dead

 - "It was literally a carpet of mud and debris everywhere," official says

-(CNN)A day after mudslides crushed several Southern California homes and left at least 15 people dead, rescuers faced a difficult task Wednesday as hundreds of people remain cut off by debris in one neighborhood and others are still missing, officials said.
+(CNN)A day after mudslides crushed homes and left at least 15 people dead in Southern California, rescuers faced a difficult task Wednesday as hundreds remain cut off by debris in one neighborhood and others are missing, officials said.

-Heavy rains early Tuesday caused rivers of mud and debris to run down from hillsides in Santa Barbara County, demolishing homes in the seaside community of Montecito.
-The rainfall came just weeks after a massive wildfire stripped the landscape of vegetation that might have made the area more flood-resistant.
+Heavy rains early Tuesday caused rivers of mud and debris to run down from hillsides in Santa Barbara County, demolishing homes in the affluent seaside community of Montecito weeks after wildfires in the area.

-On Wednesday morning, 300 people were trapped in the Romero Canyon area of Montecito because debris was blocking their way out of the neighborhood, Santa Barbara County spokeswoman Yaneris Muniz said.
+On Wednesday morning, 300 people were trapped as debris blocked their way out of Montecito's Romero Canyon area.
+"We can't get to them, and they can't get to us," Santa Barbara County spokeswoman Yaneris Muniz said, adding that helicopters would be sent in to rescue them.

-"We can't get to them, and they can't get to us. ...
-Once we have daybreak, you will see helicopters start rescuing people there," Muniz said.

 Latest developments